Ankle Brachial Pressure Index

 What is an Ankle Brachial Pressure Index?

-Ankle brachial pressure index (ABPI) is a non-invasive method of quantifying the severity of arterial disease in an individuals legs.
+Ankle brachial pressure index (ABPI) is a non-invasive method of quantifying the severity of arterial disease in an individual's legs.
 It is measured by inflating a blood pressure cuff placed around your calf whilst simultaneously listening to the quality of the flow signals from the foot arteries with a hand held Doppler device.
-The maximum pressure at which the signal can still beheard is termed the ankle systolic pressure.
-This is then divided by the brachial (arm) systolic pressure to create a ratio: normal is 0.9-1.3.
+The maximum pressure at which the signal can still be heard is termed the ankle systolic pressure.
+This is then divided by the brachial (arm) systolic pressure to create a ratio, with normal being inthe range 0.9-1.3.
 A ratio less than 0.9 is diagnostic for the presence of peripheral arterial disease.

-For clients presenting with leg ulceration or leg pain ABPI measurement is a rapid screening tool for detecting the presence of underlying arterial disease.
-With this additional information your surgeon will be better placed to decide on the most appropriate next investigation and/or treatment modality.
+For clients presenting with leg ulceration or leg pain, ABPI measurement is a rapid screening tool for detecting the presence of underlying arterial disease.
+With this additional information your surgeon will be better placed to decide on the most appropriate next investigation and/or treatment.

 How accurate is Ankle Brachial Pressure Index?